claresudbery/clare-wiki-ably/pages/organising/tips/tech/misc-tech-tips.md

 - Check the "Yes, this is a game" checkbox to load the Game Bar. ...
 - Click on the Start Recording button (or Win + Alt + R) to begin capturing video

+## Record your screen on a Mac

+- Open QuickTime Player
+  - Note that this opens the Finder app as its first screen, which can be confusing and feel like it hasn't open at all.
+  - But you will now have the QuickTime menu visible at the top of your screen, with all the quickTime functionality.
+- Choose File > New Screen Recording
+  - You will now have a dotted line around your screen which you can drag to adjust the screen area you want to record
+  - Once you're happy, just click the Record button on the menu bar.
+- If you want to record sound too (by default it will be silent):
+  - Click on the Options down arrow next to the Record button
+  - Select your internal microphone
+- How to stop recording!
+  - This is not obvious at all.
+  - In your menu bar will be a tiny Stop icon (a grey square).
+Click this.
+- How to play it back!
+  - Also can be not obvious, as if you've recorded full screen it will just feel like you're looking at your screen.
+And if you happened to start by looking at some form of media player, you might get confused.
+  - When you hover over your screen, a play bar will appear.
+Click play to start playback.
+  - The play bar will remain visible while you playback, unless you move your cursor to the edge of the screen.
+Move your cursor back to the centre to see it again.
+To stop playback, just click Pause.
+  - Then you can use the QuickTime menu to work with your recording.
+- How to find it!
+  - By default, the recording will be in your desktop.
+  - To find it, use File => Move

 ## Download bank statements from Monzo mobile

 - See notes in clare-tech (available to clare only)